-In 2018, Grunspan and Pérez-Marco presented the temporal analysis of selfish mining [6].
-The authors of the paper argued that the previous selfish mining papers used the Markov model [7] to analyze the selfish mining attack and thus ignored the time considerations in their analysis.
-More precisely, they mentioned that relative revenue is not an adequate benchmark for assessing the attacker's profitability.
-To properly analyze profitability, one should consider the attacker's profit per unit of time, which we refer to as time-averaged profit.
-The authors in [6] demonstrated that before a DAM, no mining strategy is more profitable than honest mining.
-The selfish mining attack must wait for the difficulty adjustment at the end of the attack's initial epoch to reduce the difficulty.
-Once the difficulty is adjusted, the time-averaged profit of selfish mining starts to rise.
-The authors in [6] concluded that selfish mining exploits Bitcoin's current DAM and suggested incorporating the count of orphan blocks in the DAM to mitigate the attack.
+In 2018, Grunspan and Pérez-Marco presented the time analysis of selfish mining [12].
+The authors of the paper argue that the previous selfish mining papers have used the Markov model [13] to analyze the selfish mining attack and thus ignored the time considerations in their analysis.
+More precisely, they mention that the relative revenue is not a proper benchmark for the attacker's profitability; and in order to analyze the attacker's profitability, one should consider the attacker's profit per unit of time, which we refer to as time- averaged profit.
+Note that in the remainder of the paper, we always use the concept of time-averaged profit to assess profitability.
+The authors in this paper [12] have shown that before a difficulty adjustment mechanism, no mining strategy is more profitable than mining honestly; and to make selfish mining profitable, the difficulty level should be adjusted.
+Once the difficulty gets adjusted, the time-averaged profit of selfish mining starts to increase, and since then selfish mining becomes profitable.
+The authors [12] conclude that the selfish mining attack exploits the current difficulty adjustment mechanism of Bitcoin and suggest the idea of incorporating the count of orphan blocks in the difficulty adjustment mechanism to mitigate the attack.